vescnet/isup/README.md

 isup
 ====

-Verify the status of a website from hosts around the world!
+Verify the status of your website from hosts around the world!

 Test your website [here.](http://estanoar.vescnet.com.br/)